VakinduPhilliam/Finance_APY/README.md

-# Opareta APY
+# Finance APY

-## Opareta Financial Management tool to calculate APY
+## Financial Management tool to calculate APY

 ## Technologies used: